pghvlaans/yalpack/README.md

 	* pkgfind: Use search terms or exact file paths to determine which package provided matching files, directories and symlinks

 In addition, the following utility scripts can be found in /usr/share/yalpack:
-* newfiles: Update the NEWFILES directory to reflect currently-existing files
+* newfiles: Update the NEWFILES directory to reflect currently-existing files; optionally manage .new files.
 * restore-yalpack: Regenerate the yalpack data directory using a package tree backup in case of data loss or other accidents.

 When building from source with the objective of installing a yalpack package, please remember the following considerations: